 Apart from the well-known art galleries along Paseo del Arte, in Madrid you’ll find other museums tucked away in old mansions and ancestral homes offering a more intimate glimpse into history.
-These museums hold special significance, with walls that have borne witness to the lives of artists like Joaquín Sorolla or of generations of one single family like the Casa de Alba, whose family home, Liria Palace, has come to be known as "the younger sibling of the Royal Palace".
+These museums hold special significance, with walls that have borne witness to the lives of artists like Joaquín Sorolla or to generations of one single family like the House de Alba, whose family home, Liria Palace, has come to be known as "the younger sibling of the Royal Palace".
 Purchase the "5 Museums.
-Another Madrid" pass for just 12 euros, and you’ll have free entry for 10 days to five of these museums: Decorative Arts, Cerralbo, Romanticism, Sorolla and Lázaro Galdiano
+Another Madrid" pass for just €12, and enjoy free entry for 10 days to these five museums: Decorative Arts, Cerralbo, Romanticism, Sorolla and Lázaro Galdiano.

 Museum dedicated to Joaquin Sorolla, the painter of Mediterranean light, set in his former family home.
+TEMPORARILY CLOSED.

 The collection of renowned publisher José Lázaro Galdiano is exhibited in the Parque Florido mansion, where he lived.